mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 `games-pkg`
 Installs a some Linux games that you can then add to Steam via the "add non-Steam game" option.

-`gaming`
+`gaming-ttols`
-Installs some gaming related packages, such as PlayOnLinux and WINE.
+Installs some gaming tools, such as jstest, WINE, and more.
 ***
 ### Extra Types available
 ***